thewhistlerguy/meow/README.md

 "MEOW" is an fast package manager written in python for LFS systems.

-The command you can do with meow are down below.
+The commands you can do with meow are down below.

 ```
 meow install <pkg...>         install packages